Rutvik1429/Customer-Churn-Analysis-EDA-Python-Project/README.md

 plt.show()
 ```
 ![Churn distribution](https://github.com/Rutvik1429/Customer-Churn-Analysis-EDA-Python-Project/blob/main/visual_plot/Percentage%20of%20Churned%20Customers.png)
--From the pie chart visualization, it was observed that 25.54% of customers have churned, while the remaining are still active.
+- From the pie chart visualization, it was observed that 25.54% of customers have churned, while the remaining are still active.
--This indicates that customer attrition is significant and requires attention.
+- This indicates that customer attrition is significant and requires attention.

 ## 2️⃣ Tenure and Total Charges
 ```python